-This example illustrates how to fit a model using Data Mining's Logistic Regression algorithm using the Boston_Housing dataset.
+This example illustrates how to fit a model using Analytic Solver Data Mining’s Logistic Regression algorithm using the Boston_Housing dataset by developing a model for predicting the median price of a house in a census track in the Boston area.

 Click Help - Example Models on the Data Mining ribbon, then Forecasting/Data Mining Examples and open the example file, Boston_Housing.xlsx.